K2IE/dapgw2email/README.md

 authenticated SMTP on port 465, be sure to set the USE_SSL option and enter your email username and password.

+Pi-Star is restrictive about outbound access, so you'll need to add a firewall rule to allow the outbound email access.
+These go in /root/ipv4.fw:

+iptables -A OUTPUT -p tcp --dport 25   -j ACCEPT iptables -A OUTPUT -p tcp --dport 465  -j ACCEPT

+You only need the rule for the port that you will use.  sudo pistar-firewall reloads the ruleset without having to reboot.

 The latest release is available as a .deb package.
 See:

 https://github.com/K2IE/dapgw2email/releases